-Ask us anything or simply say hello by dropping Sean an email at email@example.com.
+Ask us anything or simply say hello by clicking the big green button below.
+We'd particularly love to know if you end up using these tools, and how you've found using them.
 Or, you can contact us by carrier pigeon at: Open Lab, Urban Sciences Building, Newcastle upon Tyne, NE4 5TG.

 The toolkit comes from research being done by PhD students in Open Lab, a computing research lab based at Newcastle University, in the wonderful city of Newcastle upon Tyne.
 Now it's time to meet the PhD researchers that are making it all happen:

 Responsible for planning the Sense Explorers project (and being a city planner, when he has time)